Mineiro (footballer, born 1975)

+Despite being from the Brazilian state of Rio Grande do Sul his nickname "Mineiro" was given to him because he inherited from his older brother, which also did a test at Internacional de Porto Alegre but did not follow the career as a footballer, because his brother had a similar playing style with Cláudio Mineiro (who played at Internacional between 1979 and 1980).
+Then the evaluators at Internacional began calling Carlos Luciano by the nickname of Mineiro and it got stuck.

 Club career

 Mineiro was born in Porto Alegre, Rio Grande do Sul.
 He won the Campeonato Paulista in 2004 and 2005, playing for São Caetano and São Paulo, respectively, and also won, playing for São Paulo, the Copa Libertadores de América and the FIFA Club World Championship in 2005.
 On 18 December 2005, he scored the only goal in the final of the 2005 FIFA Club World Championship in Yokohama, Japan, against European champions Liverpool.

 On 3 February 2007, he had his Bundesliga debut for Hertha BSC in a game against Hamburger SV.
 He was brought on for the last 20 minutes in place of Malik Fathi and scored his first goal for the Berlin club, a spectacular game-winning goal (2–1), shooting from more than 25 yards, in the last seconds of injury time.

 On 24 September 2008, it was announced that Mineiro had signed for Chelsea as a backup for the injured Michael Essien until the end of the 2008–09 season.
 He made his Chelsea debut on 1 November 2008 against Sunderland in a league match.
 He came on for Nicolas Anelka who had already scored a hat-trick leading Chelsea to a 5–0 victory.

 Despite already having played for Chelsea he was not formally revealed to the press until 7 November during a press conference at Chelsea's training ground in Cobham, Surrey.
 During the press conference it was confirmed that Mineiro was on a contract to play as Chelsea's third-choice defensive midfielder, behind Essien and Mikel John Obi.
 Mineiro played just twice for Chelsea, and his only start was against Burnley in the League Cup.

 On 11 August 2009, he returned to Germany for the medical check and later signed with Schalke 04.
 He made his Schalke debut on 16 August 2009 in their first home game of the 2009–10 Bundesliga season, a 3–0 win against VfL Bochum, playing the entire match.
 At the end of the season, he left Schalke.

 On 6 September 2011, TuS Koblenz, playing in the fourth tier of German football, surprisingly announced his signing, giving him a contract until the end of the season.